Statistical Learning: Essential Mathematics

 This doesn’t just give you predictions.
 It tells you how reliable your model’s coefficients are, which is incredibly useful.

-One of the most important concepts in statistical learning is the bias variance decomposition.
-Here’s what it looks like:
+One of the most important concepts in statistical learning is the bias variance decomposition:

 $$E[(Y - \hat{f}(X))^2] = \text{Var}(\hat{f}(X)) + [\text{Bias}(\hat{f}(X))]^2 + \sigma^2$$